-Reporting Parties and Responding Parties will have access to the completed Investigation Report and/or investigative materials relevant to the allegation(s) after the formal investigative process has concluded.
-In order to protect confidentiality, Reporting Parties and Responding Parties are not given copies or Investigation Reports and/or investigative materials.
+Reporting Parties and Responding Parties will have access to the completed investigation report and/or investigative materials relevant to the allegation(s) after the formal investigative process has concluded.
+In order to protect confidentiality, Reporting Parties and Responding Parties are not given copies or investigation reports and/or investigative materials.

-14. Administrative Resolution
+d.
+Administrative Resolution

-If, after the Initial Inquiry or Investigation, the Responding Party accepts responsibility for the alleged violations of the Student Handbook, and the Reporting Party agrees, the Parties may choose to resolve the issue through the Administrative Resolution process outlined below.
+At any point in the student conduct process, if the Responding Party accepts responsibility for the alleged violations of TTUHSC OP 51.03, the Parties may choose to resolve the issue through the Administrative Resolution process outlined below.
 The Administrative Resolution process is voluntary.

-After completion of the Initial Inquiry or Investigation, the Deputy Title IX Coordinator for Students will, in consultation with the appropriate TTUHSC dean, review the complaint and information gathered about the reported student Sexual Misconduct, and if applicable, propose findings and specify appropriate sanctions.
-The Deputy Title IX Coordinator for Students or his/her designee will send written notice to both the Reporting Party and the Responding Party of the proposed findings and sanctions.
-The Parties will have five (5) university working days to review the Informal Resolution and decide whether they would like to accept or decline the proposed findings and recommended sanctions.
-Agreement with the terms of the Informal Resolution is established by one of the two following ways:
+The Title IX Coordinator will, in consultation with the appropriate University dean, or if the allegation involves a student organization, the appropriate University staff member advisor of the organization, review the complaint and information gathered about the reported Sexual Misconduct, and if applicable, propose findings and specify appropriate sanctions.
+The Title IX Coordinator will send written notice to both the Reporting Party and the Responding Party of the proposed findings and sanctions.
+The Parties will have five (5) business days to review the Administrative Resolution and decide whether they would like to accept or decline the proposed findings and recommended sanctions.
+Agreement with the terms of the Administrative Resolution is established by one of the two following ways:

-- (1) A signature, or an electronic signature, by a Party or the Parties attesting to agreement with the findings and sanctions; or - (2) No written objection by the Reporting Party or the Responding Party to the findings and sanctions within five (5) university working days of the date the proposed findings and recommended sanctions were sent to the Parties.
+(1) A signature, or an electronic signature, by a Party or the Parties attesting to agreement with the findings and sanctions; or

+(2) No written objection by the Reporting Party or the Responding Party to the findings and sanctions within five (5) business days of the date the proposed findings and recommended sanctions were sent to the Parties.

 If both the Reporting Party and the Responding Party agree with the proposed findings and recommended sanctions, the matter is considered concluded.
-Additionally, if accepted, the Parties waive their right to a formal resolution, the process ends, the finding is final, and there is no appeal.
-The case will only be reopened if new material, previously unavailable is presented.
+Additionally, if accepted, the Parties waive their right to a hearing, the process ends, the finding is final, and there is no appeal.
+The complaint will only be reopened if new material, previously unavailable is presented.

-If either Party disagrees with or does not accept the proposed findings and/or recommended sanctions, then the case will proceed and a formal hearing process will take place.
+If either Party disagrees with or does not accept the proposed findings and/or recommended sanctions, then the complaint will proceed and a hearing will take place.

+e.
 Hearing Procedures

-a.
+i.
 Prehearing/Formal Allegations Assigned

-Once the investigative process is complete, if the case is not otherwise resolved through Informal Resolution, the Reporting Party and the Responding Party will be given notice of a Pre-Hearing Meeting scheduled outside of the Parties' academic schedules.
-Should the Reporting Party or the Responding Party not participate in the Pre-Hearing, the conduct process may continue without their participation, including the assignment of allegations and Hearing.
-During this meeting, the Reporting Party and the Responding Party will be given the opportunity to review the Investigation Report, relevant evidence, and other documents to be used in the Hearing.
-Other documents include notification of Responding Party's allegations, list of potential Hearing Officers panel, and Hearing Script.
-Following the Pre-Hearing, the Reporting Party and the Responding Party will be notified, via the notification procedures, outlined in in the Student Handbook of a date, time, and location of the Hearing.
+Once the investigation is complete, if the complaint is not otherwise resolved, the Reporting Party and the Responding Party will be given notice of a pre-hearing meeting.
+Should the Reporting Party or the Responding Party not participate in the pre-hearing meeting, the conduct process may continue without their participation through resolution.
+During this meeting, the Reporting Party and the Responding Party will be given the opportunity to review the investigation report, relevant evidence, and other documents to be used in the hearing.
+Other documents may include Reporting Party's allegations, list of potential Hearing Officers, and hearing script.
+Following the pre-hearing, the Reporting Party and the Responding Party will be notified of a date, time, and location of the hearing.